 Olvera Street Visitor Health and Safety Protocol

-- All visitors who enter Olvera Street must wear an appropriate face mask, unless under the age of 2 or otherwise instructed by a medical provider (proof required).
+- All visitors who enter indoor areas of Olvera Street must wear an appropriate face mask regardless of vaccination status, unless under the age of 2 or otherwise instructed by a medical provider (proof required).

 - All visitors must practice safe, social (physical) distancing, which is defined as maintaining a minimum of six (6) feet distance between yourself and any members of your household, and all others whenever possible.